bham-carpentries/git-novice-python-ci/_extras/discuss.md

 compare different versions of your project.

-For a basic example to show the difference it makes, we're going to go see what would have happened if Dracula had tried using outputs from a word processor instead of plain text.
+For a basic example to show the difference it makes, we're going to go see what would have happened if you had tried using outputs from a word processor instead of plain text.

 Create a new directory and go into it: